NeliDilkova/practicalml/index.md

 ## Summary

 The aim of this assignment is to train a machine learning algorithm to predict the quality of execution of weight lifting excercises.
 The data used contains a total of 160 variables, most of which are taken from several sensors on the test subjects.
 The outcome variable comprises 5 different levels.
 A random forest model is used for this assignment.
-Both in-sample and out-of-sample accuracy are very good at around 99% accuracy.
+Both in-sample and out-of-sample accuracy are very good at around 99%.

+**Note:** The Rmd file can be found in this github repository: [https://github.com/tkuttig/practicalml ](https://github.com/tkuttig/practicalml)

 ## Data